 roasting the squash

-The first step to making these vegan butternut squash ravioli is to roast your squash.
+To make these vegan butternut squash ravioli you first need to roast your squash.
 Roasting the squash and making the dough are the two steps that take the most time.
 So it’s important to do them first.

 homemade vegan ravioli dough